 The online company is saying goodbye to consumers and hello to big (paying) companies.

 At a time when the hottest tech giants (Apple (AAPL)) and startups (Zynga) are focused on serving consumers, social-media company Ning is going in the opposite direction: It's largely abandoning individuals in favor of corporate customers such as publishing houses and nonprofit organizations.
-Even more surprising: The company is charging money for a service it once gave away free, sort of the tech equivalent of putting the toothpaste back in the tube.
+Even more surprising: The company is charging money for a service it once gave MOREMichal Lev-Ram, writer - Apr 22, 2011 5:00 AM ET

 A brief history of social technology, and what it means to you